will1410/cataloging-training/classification.md

 ## Item type:

-Each item record _**must**_ include an item type that is defined by the drop-down list of current NExpress item types.
+Each item record _**must**_ include an item type that is defined by the drop-down list of current Next Search Catalog item types.
 Item types are set at the system level and cannot be added, changed, or updated by staff at member libraries.

 An item record cannot be saved without an item type.
 Beyond describing an item, the major function of an item's type is to control its circulation rules.